excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

 ### Reusable apiDoc blocks
 apiDoc supports creating reusuable documentation blocks using [@apiDefine](http://apidocjs.com/#param-api-define).
 This cuts down on repeated comment blocks for shared elements such as errors.
-All reusable blocks should be placed in  ***Launchpad.Web\Controllers\_apidoc.js***
+All reusable blocks should be placed in  ***Launchpad.Web\\_apidoc.js***

 ### Current @apiDefine blocks

+#### Headers
+1. AuthHeader
+    - Used when an API requires the authorization header

+#### Errors
 1. BadRequestError
-   - Used when an endpoint can return a 400
+   - Used when an API can return a 400
 2. NotFoundError
-    - Used when an endpoint can return a 404
+    - Used when an API can return a 404
+3. UnauthorizedError
+    - Used when an API can generate a 401

+#### Request Params
+1. UserRequestModel
+    - Used when an API takes a user as input

+#### Response Params
+1. UserSuccessModel
+    - Used when an API returns a single user

 ### Generating documentation
 To generate the api docs after a change: